James Watson: Human Genome Project

-In 1990, Watson was appointed as the Head of the Human Genome Project at the National Institutes of Health, a position he held until April 10, 1992.
+In 1990, Watson was appointed as the head of the Human Genome Project at the National Institutes of Health, a position he held until April 10, 1992.
 Watson left the Genome Project after conflicts with the new NIH Director, Bernadine Healy.
-Watson was opposed to Healy's attempts to acquire patents on gene sequences, and any ownership of the "laws of nature".
-Two years before stepping down from the Genome Project, he had stated his own opinion on this long and ongoing controversy which he saw as an illogical barrier to research; he said, "The nations of the world must see that the human genome belongs to the world's people, as opposed to its nations."
+He was opposed to Healy's attempts to acquire patents on gene sequences, and any ownership of the "laws of nature".
+Two years before stepping down from the Genome Project, Watson had stated his own opinion on this long and ongoing controversy which he saw as an illogical barrier to research; Watson said, "The nations of the world must see that the human genome belongs to the world's people, as opposed to its nations."
 He left within weeks of the 1992 announcement that the NIH would be applying for patents on brain-specific cDNAs.
 (The issue of the patentability of genes has since been resolved in the US by the US Supreme Court; see Association for Molecular Pathology v.
 U.S. Patent and Trademark Office.)

-In 1994, Watson became President of CSHL.
-Francis Collins took over the role as Director of the Human Genome Project.

-Watson was quoted in The Sunday Telegraph in 1997 as stating: "If you could find the gene which determines sexuality and a woman decides she doesn't want a homosexual child, well, let her."
-The biologist Richard Dawkins wrote a letter to The Independent claiming that Watson's position was misrepresented by The Sunday Telegraph article, and that Watson would equally consider the possibility of having a heterosexual child to be just as valid as any other reason for abortion, to emphasise that Watson is in favor of allowing choice.
+In 1994, Watson became president of Cold Spring Harbor Laboratory.
+Francis Collins took over the role as director of the Human Genome Project.
+In 1997, Watson was quoted in The Sunday Telegraph, stating: "If you could find the gene which determines sexuality and a woman decides she doesn't want a homosexual child, well, let her."
+The biologist Richard Dawkins wrote a letter to The Independent claiming that Watson's position was misrepresented by The Sunday Telegraph article, and that Watson would equally consider the possibility of having a heterosexual child to be just as valid as any other reason for abortion, to emphasize that Watson is in favor of allowing choice.

 On the issue of obesity, Watson was quoted in 2000, saying: "Whenever you interview fat people, you feel bad, because you know you're not going to hire them."

-Watson has repeatedly supported genetic screening and genetic engineering in public lectures and interviews, arguing that stupidity is a disease and the "really stupid" bottom 10% of people should be cured.
-He has also suggested that beauty could be genetically engineered, saying in 2003, "People say it would be terrible if we made all girls pretty.
+Watson repeatedly supported genetic screening and genetic engineering in public lectures and interviews, arguing that stupidity is a disease and the "really stupid" bottom 10% of people should be cured.
+He also suggested that beauty could be genetically engineered, saying in 2003, "People say it would be terrible if we made all girls pretty.
 I think it would be great."

-In 2007, James Watson became the second person to publish his fully sequenced genome online, after it was presented to him on May 31, 2007, by 454 Life Sciences Corporation in collaboration with scientists at the Human Genome Sequencing Center, Baylor College of Medicine.
+In 2007, Watson became the second person (after Craig Venter) to publish his fully sequenced genome online, after it was presented to him on May 31, 2007, by 454 Life Sciences Corporation in collaboration with scientists at the Human Genome Sequencing Center, Baylor College of Medicine.
 Watson was quoted as saying, "I am putting my genome sequence on line to encourage the development of an era of personalized medicine, in which information contained in our genomes can be used to identify and prevent disease and to create individualized medical therapies".